Agyia

 The cape, the swamp and the district of Agyia.

 Agyia (Αγυιά) is a neighborhood of the city of Patras, Greece.
 It is located about 3.5 km north of downtown Patras.
-The community forms the mid-northern part of the city of Patras (except 1 km north of Old GR-9 by-pass).
+The community forms the mid-northern part of the city of Patras.
 Most of the street names are named after rivers.
 The town includes the church of St. Constantine (Aghios Konstantinos).